-I mean, buying a house in the Netherlands is that grown-up stuff that even Dutchies struggle with, everybody can use some help with that – especially you internationals (your head must be spinning when you hear words as ‘bouwtechnische keuring’).
-Since I’m just a simple home-owner who writes articles to pay the Dutch mortgage, we at DutchReview teamed up with the experts at Expat Mortgages tell you all about the steps to getting that Dutch mortgage as an expat.
+I mean, buying a house in the Netherlands is that grown-up stuff that even Dutchies struggle with.
+Everybody can use some help with that — especially you internationals (your head must be spinning when you hear words as ‘bouwtechnische keuring’).
+Since I’m just a simple home-owner with a web-magazine we at DutchReview teamed up with the experts at Expat Mortgages tell you all about the basic steps for getting started and buying a house as an international.

-Expat Mortgages?
-Can they help me with buying a house in the Netherlands?
+Expat Mortgages: Can they help me with getting a mortgage in the Netherlands?

-So we teamed up with Expat Mortgages and maybe you should too!
 As the name might give away already, Expat Mortgages helps Expats in the Netherlands with getting a mortgage for their new Dutch home.
-And by expats we mean basically everybody who wants to buy a house in the Netherlands but isn’t skilled enough in English to understand all that ‘hypotheek’ mumbo jumbo.
-Also, not only do they help you with understanding the language, they also know all the ins-and-outs of all the issues that internationals might face when they want to secure a Dutch mortgage.
+They know all the ins-and-outs of all the issues that internationals might face when they want to secure a Dutch mortgage.

-Now time to get stuck in and talk about the 10 steps to buying that Dutch house and getting a Dutch mortgage!
+Now time to get in there and talk about the 10 steps to buying that Dutch house and getting a Dutch mortgage!

-Step 1: Convince yourself that you actually want to buy a house in the Netherlands
+Step 1: Should you buy a house in the Netherlands?

 Why buy when you can rent you might ask?
-Well, as so often, the answer = money.
+Well, as so often is the answer: money.
 But not just money.

-“Obviously, it’s important to find out with what you feel the most comfortable with and if it is attractive for you personally to buy a house in the Netherlands,” explained Kenneth from Expat Mortgages.
+“Obviously, it’s important to find out with what you feel the most comfortable with and if it is a good idea for you personally to buy a house in the Netherlands,” explained Kenneth.
 “But if you have kids and plan on staying here for a while it’s often a good idea, financially at least, to buy a house.”

 It’s also simple economics; rent for most houses in the Netherlands is higher (way higher) than mortgage payments for Dutch houses.
-And then there’s the fact that rent-payments are gone forever, but mortgage payments let you end up actually owning a house after 30 years.
-Or you know, own a part of the house after you sell it again, I have friends who sold their place and went on a world trip for two years of the money they received, just to come back and start renting again.
+And then there’s the fact that rent payments are gone forever, but mortgage payments let you end up actually owning a house after 30 years.
+Or you know, own a part of the house after you sell it again.
+I have friends who sold their place and went on a world trip for two years of the money they received, just to come back and start living their lives in the Netherlands again.

-But if you’re planning to stay here for a couple of years (and you know, care about your money like the rest of the world), buying a house in the Netherlands is also the smart thing to do as an expat.
+But if you’re planning to stay here for a couple of years (and you know, care about your money like the rest of the world), buying a house in the Netherlands is the smart thing to do as an international.

 Step 2: Have a free consultation and see if you can actually get a Dutch mortgage as an expat

-In the olden days, when people worked for 50 years for the same employer, one could only hope for obtaining a Dutch mortgage when you were on a contract for an indefinite period (the fabled ‘vast contract’).
-But this is 2019, and when you want to get a mortgage in the Netherlands then this is no longer the case, huzzah for all of you zzp’ers, college-debt-having, flexible contracts folks!
+In the olden days, when people worked for 50 years for the same employer, one could only hope to obtain a Dutch mortgage when they were on a contract for an indefinite period (the fabled ‘vast contract’).
+But this is 2021, and no longer the case when you want to get a mortgage in the Netherlands.
+Huzzah for all you zzp’ers, college-debt-having, flexible contracts folks!

-To see if you can get a Dutch mortgage, and even more important, how high that mortgage can be in the end; it’s best to set up an appointment with a mortgage advisor.
-The good people at Expat Mortgages can help you with this.
-“It’s important to know that these appointments have no strings attached what-so-ever,” said Kenneth.
+To see if you can get a Dutch mortgage, and even more importantly, how high that mortgage can be in the end, it’s best to set up an appointment with a mortgage advisor.
+“It’s important to know that these appointments have no strings attached what-so-ever” Kenneth says.

-It’s here when you can ask everything about the conditions to get a Dutch mortgage, ask specific questions about your situation or get into the specifics of how high of a mortgage you can actually obtain here.
+It’s in this appointment that you can find out everything about the conditions of getting a Dutch mortgage, ask questions specific to your situation, or get into the nitty-gritty about how high a mortgage you can actually obtain here.

 * Pro-tip!
-If you want to get an indication of your possible mortgage now, you can use this mortage-calculator by Expat Mortgages
+If you want to get an indication of your possible mortgage now, you can use this mortgage calculator by Expat Mortgages.

 Step 3: What do you wish for your Dutch home?

-After Step 2 you should have an idea of your budget.
+After step two, you should have an idea of your budget.
 Now it’s time to determine what you really want from a Dutch house.
-Of course, a lot of this is personal, it all depends on where you work, what you like, if you have kids or have a dream about living on one of these Dutch houseboats.
+Of course, a lot of this is personal, it all depends on where you work, what you like, if you have kids, or have a dream about living on one of these Dutch houseboats.

 But!
 Some of these Dutch housing dreams require a bit of knowledge about the Dutch housing market.
-For example, buying a house from the 1700’s might be nice but do please know that you’re in for a bit of maintenance – which can be expensive here since a lot of Dutchies wanna get some maintenance and renovation work done nowadays.
+For example, buying a house from the 1700s might be nice but please do know that you’re in for a bit of maintenance — which can be expensive here since a lot of Dutchies wanna get some renovation work done nowadays.

-Or for example, you want to buy a house in Rotterdam, but where are you going to live there?
-City center might be expensive, other neighborhoods might be cheaper but not a live-able as you would hope.
+Or, for example, you want to buy a house in Rotterdam, but where are you going to live there?
+City centre might be expensive, other neighbourhoods might be cheaper but not a live-able as you would hope.
 So yeah, lots of stuff to consider when you’re thinking about buying a house in the Netherlands.
-If you want more info on this step, definitely check out our guide to the housing market in the Netherlands in 2019 right here.

 Step 4: Find that house and make an offer (and let’s teach you a bit of Dutch)

-So you spotted a house, visited it and want to make an offer?
-Well, I don’t want to pressure you – BUT – this is a tense market and houses in the Netherlands go quick.
-So don’t waste your time and get an offer in as soon as you’ve made up your mind.
-If you really want the house then you might consider offering more than the asking price, not uncommon at all when buying a house in the popular cities of the Netherlands.
+So you spotted a house, viewed it and want to make an offer?
+Well, I don’t want to pressure you BUT this is a tense market and houses in the Netherlands go quick.
+So don’t waste your time and make an offer as soon as you’ve made up your mind.
+If you really want the house then you might consider offering more than the asking price.
+It’s pretty normal in 2021 when buying a house in the Netherlands.

 ‘Onder voorbehoud van Financiering’

-Actual meaning: this basically means the deal is off if in the end you can’t get that Dutch mortgage – otherwise cancelling the buy without this condition might mean that you’d have to pay 10% of the price
+Actual meaning: this basically means the deal is cancelled if in the end, you can’t get that Dutch mortgage.
+Otherwise, cancelling the buy without this condition might mean that you’d have to pay 10% of the price.

-If this a relatively old house you’re intending to buy you want to get this as a condition.
-This ‘constructional examination’ will point out any big flaws in the building, this way you can still cancel on buying the house if they find a massive hole in the basement or something.
+If this is a relatively old house you’re intending to buy you want to get this as a condition.
+This ‘constructional examination’ will point out any big flaws in the building.
+This way you can still cancel your offer if they find a massive hole in the basement or something.

 Step 5: Offer accepted for a Dutch house?

 Enjoyed that moment?!
 Good!
 Because obviously the work isn’t finished at all.
 Sorry, you still need to arrange your Dutch mortgage and that’s another process we’ll cover in the next steps.
-But for now enjoy, go out for dinner and think if you’re really happy with that house, because: what if you’re having second thoughts about the house you just bought here in the Netherlands?
+But for now enjoy, go out for a walk (or drinks if you’re reading this in the post-covid future) and think about whether you’re really happy with that house.
+Because what if you’re having second thoughts about the house you just bought here in the Netherlands?

 The Three Day Cooling Down period